Categories

 GenAI Does Not Change the Need for Control.
 It Changes the Terrain

 It means we should stop treating AI governance as some exotic side project.
-If GenAI is being used in operations, legal, finance, HR, procurement, investigations, or reporting, then it belongs inside your existing governance architecture.
+If GenAI is used in operations, legal, finance, HR, procurement, investigations, or reporting, it belongs within your existing governance architecture.
 You do not need to invent a new religion.
 You need to apply the old disciplines to a new set of facts.

 This is where compliance can and should lead.
 We understand what it means to build controls around fast-moving risk.
 We understand escalation, role clarity, training, monitoring, and accountability.
 COSO is effectively telling compliance professionals, “You already know more about governing GenAI than you think.
 Now apply that muscle memory with precision.”